skgabriel/coopnet/README.md

 -----------------------------------------------------------

-Code mainly adapted from HuggingFace Transformers (https://huggingface.co/transformers/), with additional acknowledgements given in the respective subdirectories
+Code mainly adapted from HuggingFace Transformers (https://huggingface.co/transformers/), with additional acknowledgements given in the respective subdirectories.

 Contact skgabrie@cs.washington.edu with questions or make a new issue.